 Barriers to Entry

 • Amazon self-publishing, Substack, and WordPress have enabled anyone with a laptop to be a newspaper or book publisher now.
 The entry barrier provided by printing presses and lots of trucks doing morning delivery are gone.

-Digital tools are laying waste to many traditionally powerful entry barriers.
+Digital tools have been laying waste to many traditionally powerful entry barriers.
 Whenever you hear a tech company talking about “democratizing” an industry, they are probably going after the entry barriers.

+Barriers to Entry